OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/attrib.md

 ---
 title: attrib
-description: The page provides detailed information on how to use the 'attrib' command in order to display portfolio attribution compared to the S&P 500.
+description: "The page provides detailed information on how to use the 'attrib' command" in order to display portfolio attribution compared to the S&P 500.
 It invites to choose between relative or absolute attribution values and to view raw attribution values in a table.
 The users can select the period for which they want to calculate